ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Changes to readme.txt and readme.md are now ignored by the scanner unless high sensitivity is on.
 * Fix: Addressed an issue with multisite installations where they would execute the upgrade handler for each subsite.
 * Fix: Added additional error handling to the blocked IP list to avoid outputting notices when another plugin resets the error handler.
-* Fix: Made the description in the summary email for blocks resulting from the blacklist more descriptive.
+* Fix: Made the description in the summary email for blocks resulting from the blocklist more descriptive.
 * Fix: Updated the copyright date on several pages.
 * Fix: Fixed incorrect wrapping of the Group by field on the live traffic page.

 = 6.3.4 - March 13, 2017 =
-* Improvement: Added a path for people blocked by the IP blacklist (Premium Feature) to report false positives.
+* Improvement: Added a path for people blocked by the IP blocklist (Premium Feature) to report false positives.

 = 6.3.3 - March 9, 2017 =
-* New: Malicious IPs are now preemptively blocked by a regularly-updated blacklist.
+* New: Malicious IPs are now preemptively blocked by a regularly-updated blocklist.
 [Premium Feature]
 * Improvement: Better layout and display for mobile screen sizes.
 * Improvement: Dashboard chart data is now updated more frequently.
 * Fix: Fixed database errors on notifications page on multisite installations.